evernym/verity-sdk/docs/howto/python-verity-flow.md

 ## Handling Asynchronous response messages
 ### Setting up Webhook
-For receiving messages an endpoint is needed.
+Most Verity response messages are sent asynchronously.
+For receiving messages, a public endpoint is needed.
 The UpdateEndpoint protocol should be used for setting up the address of this endpoint.
 The endpoint dedicated for receiving messages from Verity Server, may look like this:

 ```python